-- Your hair may fall out in the path of the radiation beam - This is usually temporary, but for some people it can be permanent.
+• Your hair may fall out in the path of the radiation beam

 Skin changes

 Skin changes usually start to develop 2 to 3 weeks after the start of treatment.
 They usually begin to settle down about 2 to 4 weeks after treatment has finished.